TCA166/mcSavefileParsers/README.md

 ## Asset extractors

-Model generator needs to have minecraft assets provided to it to function to it's fullest potential.
+Minecraft stores it's assets in it's own unique way.
-Naturally those aren't provided here since I want these programs to be Minecraft version independent.
+Due to this, and a need to provide assets for 3D model generators scripts were created.
-As such I have developed scripts in python for generating files in correct formats for modelGenerator
+Naturally those assets aren't provided here since I want these programs to be Minecraft version independent (and I don't want to be sued).

 ### mtlGen